SEAL-Embedded/sigtekx/docs/guides/benchmarking.md

 # Benchmarking Guide

-Comprehensive guide to the ionosense-hpc benchmarking suite for performance evaluation, optimization, and research using the integrated CLI platform.
+Comprehensive guide to the sigtekx benchmarking suite for performance evaluation, optimization, and research using the integrated CLI platform.

 ## Table of Contents